-Centers for Medicare & Medicaid Services-mandated notification of yearly plan benefit changes that is sent to enrolled members.
+A Centers for Medicare & Medicaid Services-mandated notification of yearly plan benefit changes sent to enrolled members.

 Annual plan premium

-This is the total amount you pay for a Humana Medicare plan during the calendar year.
+The amount you pay to have a Humana Medicare plan during the calendar year.

-You can file an appeal if you were denied a request for healthcare services or payment for services you already received.
-You can also appeal if you disagree with a decision to stop services you are receiving.
-Medicare Advantage and Medicare prescription drug plan carriers as well as Medicare Parts A and B must follow a specific process when you ask for an appeal.
+You can request the reversal of a decision if you were denied a request for coverage of healthcare services or items, payment for healthcare services or items or a change in the amount you paid for a healthcare service, supply or item received.
+You can also appeal if you disagree with a decision to stop coverage for services or items you are receiving.
+Medicare Advantage and Medicare prescription drug plan carriers as well as Medicare Parts A and B must follow a specific appeals process.

-You must submit a to a signed application to an insurance company to be considered for a policy.
+You must submit a signed document to an insurance company to be considered for a policy.

-The approved amount is the fee Medicare sets as reasonable for a covered medical service.
-This is the amount you and Medicare pay for a service or supply.
+The fee Medicare sets as reasonable for a covered medical service or item.
+This is the amount Medicare pays for a service or item.
 The amount may be less than the actual amount charged by a doctor or supplier.
 The approved amount is sometimes called the approved charge.

-In Medicare Parts A and B, assignment means a doctor agrees to accept Medicare's approved amount as full payment.
-You can save money by going to a doctor who accepts assignment, but you may still have some costs, such as coinsurance.
-See the definitions for actual charge, approved amount, and coinsurance.
+Assignment means a doctor agrees to accept Medicare's approved amount as full payment.
+You may be able to save money by going to a doctor who accepts assignment, but you may still have some costs, such as coinsurance.
+See also the definitions for actual charge, approved amount and coinsurance.

 Assignment of benefits

-This is a living arrangement in which you are assisted with everyday life activities and receive personal care services such as meals, housekeeping, and transportation.
+A living arrangement in which you are assisted with everyday life activities and receive personal care services such as meals, housekeeping and transportation.
 This assistance is offered, as needed, to people who still live on their own in a residential facility.
 In most cases, assisted living residents pay regular monthly rent plus fees for additional services they receive.